2024/9/6 2026/1/23

 Next, create a business plan.

 Regardless of whether the stay period is 4 months or one year, the business eligible for the business manager visa must be conducted appropriately and demonstrate stability and continuity.
-You need to prepare a business plan explaining these aspects and submit it to the Immigration Bureau.

 3-4.
 Applying for the 4-Month Business Manager Visa Japan